solidusio/edgeguides/getting-started/deployment.md

 ### File storage

 {% hint style="warning" %}
 Paperclip [has been deprecated](https://github.com/thoughtbot/paperclip#deprecated) in favor of Rails' native [Active Storage](https://guides.rubyonrails.org/active_storage_overview.html) library.
-Should you be utilizing a version of rails before 6.1, your application will not be able to use Active Storage and therefore should use Paperclip.
+Should you be utilizing a version of Rails before 6.1, your application will not be able to use Active Storage and therefore should use Paperclip.
 {% endhint %}

 When you run Solidus locally or on a single node, any files you upload \(product images, taxon icons etc.\) are stored on the filesystem.
 While this works great in development, it's not a viable option when deploying to cloud platforms where clustering may cause files in one node not to be accessible by all other nodes.
 You may also find that files disappear when a node reboots because of [ephemeral filesystems](https://devcenter.heroku.com/articles/dynos#ephemeral-filesystem).